antoBit/antodev/src/blog/2021-03-30-usecallback-i-dont-know-her.md

 <span class="author">Kent C. Dodds</span>
 </blockquote>

-Pretty much every article I read touched on this: it’s wrong to optimize before profiling the application and every optimization comes with a cost that can easily outweigh the benefit.
+Pretty much every article I read said something along the lines of "it’s wrong to optimize before profiling the application and every optimization comes with a cost that can easily outweigh the benefit".

 In all the articles and comments on Stack Overflow, I could find, pretty much everyone agreed that there are cases where it’s pretty clear that memoization help: